 The topics course has been designed to provide the graduate student with the theoretical background and practical experience required for the in-depth understanding of specialized topics of interest to the student.
-A maximum of five topics courses can be taken.
 The teaching strategy used in the course is small group discussion.
 Student performance will be assessed by either presentations, exams, written reports and/or class participation.
 The student and faculty member will determine their meeting schedule.

-BMS 875 CELL GROWTH AND DEATH
+BMS 875A CELL GROWTH AND DEATH